pigaoMIEIC/LPOO1617_T6G11/README.md

 This is an endless mode of the game no walls to stop you and no yellow ball to be reached.
 Avoid the red balls if you want to survive every time the white bar is full another enemy will apear to hunt you down.
 The use of the joystick is configurable in the options menu.
 ## Options Menu
 ![Options Menu](Resources/options.PNG)
 In these menu you can edit your settings.
-Choose weather you want to play with the joystick or with the device accelerometer after that go on and select a sensitivity level, you can use the ball in the background to test it out.
+Choose whether you want to play with the joystick or with the device accelerometer after that go on and select a sensitivity level, you can use the ball in the background to test it out.
 In case you decide to use your device accelrometer and don't fancy playing with your phone horizontally you can touch the target on the right to calibrate your movements.
 ## Game Over
 ![Game over screen](Resources/gameover.PNG)
 You can reach this screen by loosing either a level or a survival game press exit to return to the main menu or restart to try the game again.